dotson3/password_checker/README.md

 # password_checker
-cheacks to see if a given password is compromised, using hash to verify
+checks if a given password is compromised, using hash to verify